mpv-player/mpv/DOCS/client-api-changes.rst

 ::

- git    - the --msg-level option changes its native type from a flat string to
+ --- mpv 0.8.0 is released ---
-          a key-value list (setting/reading the option as string still works) 1.14   - add mpv_wait_async_requests()
+ 1.14   - add mpv_wait_async_requests()
- 1.13   - add MPV_EVENT_QUEUE_OVERFLOW
+        - the --msg-level option changes its native type from a flat string to a key-value list (setting/reading the option as string still works) 1.13   - add MPV_EVENT_QUEUE_OVERFLOW
  1.12   - add class Handle to qthelper.hpp
         - improve opengl_cb.h API uninitialization behavior, and fix the qml